Bulat-Ziganshin/EasyProtoBuf/README.md

 - generates C++ structure, encoder and decoder for each message type
 - the generated decoder checks the presence of required fields in the decoded message
 - cmdline options to tailor the generated code
+- planned:
-- planned: support of enum/oneof/map fields and nested message type definitions (and thus dogfooding Codegen)
+  - support of enum/oneof/map fields and nested message type definitions (and thus dogfooding Codegen)
-- planned: protoc plugin
+  - protoc plugin
-- planned: validation of enum, integer and bool values by the generated code
+  - validation of enum, integer and bool values by the generated code
-- planned: per-field C++ type specification
+  - per-field C++ type specification

 Files:
 - [easypb.hpp](include/easypb.hpp) - the entire library